chwstnsoriano/finmark-milestone2-python/README.md

 1. Open the project folder in VS Code.

-2. Create a virtual environment if it does not exist yet:

-   python -m venv .venv

-3. Activate the virtual environment:
+2. Activate the virtual environment:

    .venv\Scripts\activate

-4. Install the required packages:
+3. Install the required packages:

    pip install -r requirements.txt

-5. Run the FastAPI server:
+4. Run the FastAPI server:

    python -m uvicorn app.main:app --reload

-6. Open the browser and go to:
+5. Open the browser and go to:

    http://127.0.0.1:8000

-7. Register a user, log in, and test the prototype.
+6. Register a user, log in, and test the prototype.

 ---